+Price inflation is more than provided for.
 There is no provision for general price increases on non-pay budgets for 2024/25.
 With the exception of specific pressures provided for, all non-pay budgets will be cash limited and any inflationary pressures will need to be managed within directorate budgets and through efficient procurement.
 We have provided £4m for non-pay inflation from 2025/26.
-1% price inflation in excess of provision would cost around £1m extra per year All General Fund borrowing is at fixed rates, and maturity dates are spread in order to mitigate risk.
+1% price inflation in excess of provision would cost around £1m extra per year Income and expenditure relating to treasury management activity are not in line with forecasts All General Fund borrowing is at fixed rates, and maturity dates are spread in order to mitigate risk.
 A 1% increase in interest rates compared with current assumptions would cost £2.6m in total more than budgeted for over the life of the MTFS.
+There will be no other unplanned expenditure or shortfalls in income that cannot be met from reserves.
 Unforeseen costs or costs greater than estimated - including those arising from demographic, legislation and case law pressures - may be unavoidable.
 A 1% loss of income (excluding grants & interest) would cost around £0.6m per year.
+Reduction in maximum underlying Council Tax increases without the need for a referendum.
 A 1% reduction in Council Tax increase would cost around £1.5m per year.
+Adult Social Care budget is insufficient to meet demand, market and other pressures.
 A 1% increase in care charges over the budget allowed would cost £1.3m per year.
 The average targeted income from a continuing health care assessment is £3.5k.
 There are currently a number of high cost cases under review.